Gösta Knutsson

 1908-1973.

-Gösta Knutsson came to Uppsala in 1927 and became a MA in Latin and Classical archaeology in 1931.
-He was the chairman of the choir Allmänna sången 1959–1970 and Secretary of the choir OD.
+Gösta Knutsson came to Uppsala in 1927 and graduated in Latin and classical antiquities in 1931.
+He was chairman of the General Choir 1959-1970 and secretary of OD.

-As chairman of the Student Union in 1936–1938, Knutsson became the seat representative and announcer of the radio service in Uppsala and began his career in Sveriges radio.
+As chairman of the student union from 1936 to 1938, Knutsson became a representative and hallman for Radiotjänst in Uppsala and thus began his career in Swedish Radio.

-As a radio man, Knutsson was primarily known as the organizer of a quiz that for a long time was one of Sveriges radio's biggest successes.
-The program "Who knows what" began to be broadcast in 1939 together with Gösta Knutsson's co-worker "the know all" Einar Haglund.
+As a radio man, Knutsson became known above all as the organizer of quiz shows, which for a long time were one of Swedish Radio's biggest successes.
+The program "Who knows what" began to be broadcast in 1939 together with Gösta Knutsson's colleague "the all-knowing" Einar Haglund.

-First edition of Pelle Svanslös and Dachshund Max from 1944, published by Bonniers Children's library.
-Photo: Upplandsmuseet .
+First edition of Pelle Svanslös och taxen Max from 1944, published by Bonniers Barnbibliotek.
+Photo: Upplandsmuseet.

-Gösta Knutsson At the desk, Uppsala 1942.
-Photo: Gunnar Sundgren UUB.
+Gösta Knutsson at his desk, Uppsala 1942.
+Photo: Gunnar Sundgren / UUB.

-For several decades, Knutsson led a series of popular entertainment programs, such as The magazine of the month, The unprepared speakers Club, The tricky club, and even programs for the youngest radio listeners.
+For several decades, Knutsson hosted a number of popular entertainment programs, such as the Monthly Magazine, the Unprepared Speakers' Club, the Tricky Club, and even programs for the youngest radio listeners.

-At the same time as he worked in radio, Knutsson became one of Sweden's most famous children's book authors.
-In 1939, he published the children's book Pelle No-tail on Adventure, which was a huge success and was translated into ten languages.
-The book started a series of twelve books with Pelle, Maja, Bill and Bull, nasty Måns and the other cats.
+While working in radio, Knutsson became one of Sweden's best-known children's authors.
+In 1939 he published the children's book Pelle svanslös på äventyr, which was a great success and was translated into ten languages.
+The book started a series of twelve books about Pelle, Maja, Bill and Bull, Elake Måns and the other cats.

 Burial site: 0148-1908B